flaskoski/SmartInvestUI/README.md

 ### Getting Started

-Add the following variables to the env files:
+Add the following variables to the `.env` files:

-* On the `.env` files:

 1. API Keys
     1. REACT_APP_API_KEY_ALPHA - Your API key from [Alphavantage](www.alphavantage.co) as